Equal Education: History

 EE first campaigned for repairing Luhlaza Secondary School's 500 damaged windows.
 Through its grassroots approach and collaboration with experienced activists like Zackie Achmat, EE successfully petitioned the government to fix the windows.
 Beginning in 2009, EE campaigned for a national policy on school libraries with the aim of one library and librarian for every South African school.
 By 2011, it sought to have schools' infrastructure fixed, including bathrooms and electricity.
 According to a case consortium study published by Columbia University, EE transformed into "a nationally recognized activist organization" by 2012, and reached 5,000 members by 2014.
-Its power came from its young participants who largely were secondary school students as well as people 25 years old or younger.
+EE's strength came from its young participants, primarily secondary school students, as well as people 25 years old or younger.

 In 2018, Equal Education celebrated its 10th year of organizing.
 Over these 10 years, EE has managed to put education on the national agenda, mobilize young people who are directly affected by education challenges, and become one of the leading grassroots voices on education related matters in the country.
 EE members have marched, written letters, held night vigils, met with government officials and public representatives, advocated in the media, made submissions to Parliament and, where necessary, taken legal action with the assistance of the Equal Education Law Centre (EELC), to deliver major victories for learners across South Africa.

 Equal Education has been involved in education activism for fourteen years, leading successful campaigns for school infrastructure, scholar transportation, access to sanitation and libraries.

 Equal Education recognizes the intersectionality of socio-economic rights; thus, the social movement has joined and contributed to social justice struggles beyond education, defending hard-won democratic and constitutional gains across South Africa.

 As a democratic movement, EE’s National Council are elected at a national Congress, held every three years.